vickynovlani/nops-docs/GettingStarted/adding-an-aws-account-to-nops-with-automatic-setup.md

 ---
 title: Adding an AWS account to nOps with Automatic Setup
-parent: Getting Started
+parent: Getting Started with nOps
-nav_order: 1
+nav_order: 2
 layout: default
 ---